SurplusInterconnectionin Virginia

 Available Surplus Capacity

-Virginia can add significant clean energy capacity through surplus interconnection, at thermal plants and renewable plants enabled by battery storage—all at existing sites without new transmission.
+Virginia can add 21 GW of clean energy capacity through surplus interconnection: 12.4 GW solar + 4.1 GW wind + 4.5 GW storage.
+This includes 8 GW at thermal plants and 13 GW at existing renewable plants—all at existing sites without new transmission.

 Cost Savings